alfred-hodler/rust-coldcard/coldcard/README.md

 ## Linux Specific Instructions

 In order to be able to detect a Coldcard device on a Linux system, [51-coinkite.rules](../51-coinkite.rules) must be placed in `/etc/udev/rules.d/`.
+This can be installed using the CLI tool.

 Two mutually exclusive HID backends are supported and can be turned on using the following features: